jobs.ac.uk - Great jobs for bright people

 To address these challenges, our panel of experts share their experiences and provide recommendations for both individuals and universities, to support women’s career progression in higher education.

-We also held a highly successful webinar with a panel of women leaders in higher education, you can read the summary notes or watch the webinar here:
+We also held two highly successful webinars with a panel of women leaders in higher education.
+You can read ‘How to navigate the barriers and challenges in higher education’ and ‘How to champion yourself’ summary notes or watch both webinars here:

 Case studies of successful women in Higher Education